 - Guidance for full-year 2016 confirmed: operating profit forecast to rise to between EUR 3.4 billion and EUR 3.7 billion

-Deutsche Post DHL Group increased operating profit significantly in the first quarter of 2016.
-Group EBIT rose to EUR 873 million, or 21.3% over the prior-year period (2015: EUR 720 million).
-The increase extended further the earnings momentum that had already begun during the fourth quarter of last year.
-Group revenue decreased by 6.1% to EUR 13.9 billion in the first three months of the year (2015: EUR 14.8 billion).
-In addition to negative currency effects and lower fuel surcharges, the decline primarily reflects the changed recognition of revenue generated from a key customer contract in the Supply Chain division starting in the fourth quarter of 2015.
-Adjusted for the above effects, Group revenue rose by 1.4% on the prior year.
-The main growth drivers - above all the international express business and the dynamic parcel and eCommerce business - remained intact in the first months of the new year.
+Deutsche Post DHL Group increased operating profit significantly in the second quarter of 2016.
+Group EBIT climbed to EUR 752 million, or a 40.0% increase over the prior-year period (2015: EUR 537 million).
+With this, the company recorded its best ever second quarter, as the strong earnings momentum of the preceding two quarters continued.
+Group revenue decreased by 3.5% to EUR 14.2 billion between April and June 2016 (2015: EUR 14.7 billion).
+In addition to negative currency effects and lower fuel surcharges, the decline primarily reflects a change in the recognition of revenue generated from a key customer contract in the Supply Chain division, which started in the fourth quarter of 2015.
+Adjusted for the above effects, Group revenue rose by 4.1% year on year.

 Outlook: Earnings forecast for 2016 and long-term objectives confirmed

-Thanks to the increase in operating profitability and lower tax expenses consolidated net profit rose by 29,1% to EUR 639 million in the first quarter of 2016 (2015: EUR 495 million).
-Basic earnings per share similarly increased from EUR 0.41 in the previous year to EUR 0.53 in 2016.
+Thanks to the increase in operating profit and lower financing costs, consolidated net profit improved by 66.0% to EUR 541 million in the second quarter of 2016 (2015: EUR 326 million).
+Basic earnings per share saw a similar increase, from EUR 0.27 in the previous year to EUR 0.45 in 2016.

 Source: Deutsche Post DHL